DigitalPublishingToolkit/TOD50/md/02introductionENG.md

 popular mobilization, also in forming political parties during and after the re-democratization process in the late 1980s.
-It has been argued that in the 2022 general elections, this mobilization capacity was able to reestablish the weakened connection of the Workers' Party with its popular base.
-In addition, an alignment of the leftists with some democratic elements of the center and center-right is believed to have ensured Lula da Silva's narrow victory.
+It has been argued that in the 2022 general elections, this mobilization capacity was able to reestablish the weakened connection of the Workers\' Party with its popular base.
+In addition, an alignment of the leftists with some democratic elements of the center and center-right is believed to have ensured Lula da Silva\'s narrow victory.

 However, in an era of post-truth, disinformation, and fake news, it cannot be expected that the results of such turbulent elections would be accepted without friction.
-The fragility of the victory and the threats to Lula da Silva’s new government was evident in the coup attempt on January 8, 2023, which brought the political imagination, narratives, and characters of the extreme right to the forefront of the Brazilian and international public spheres.
+The fragility of the victory and the threats to Lula da Silva's new government was evident in the coup attempt on January 8, 2023, which brought the political imagination, narratives, and characters of the extreme right to the forefront of the Brazilian and international public spheres.